CBD (Cannabinoid) 101: Uses, Benefits, & AlternativesDr. Miranda Wiley, ND

 But wait!
 Research has gone even farther and found that there are other herbs, treatments, and lifestyle choices that can positively or negatively impact our eCB tone.
 One herb found to contain compounds that interact with our eCB is hops (Humulus lupulus), which is also in the Cannabaceae family.
 Some people may have personal experiences with beer in which they felt more relaxed while drinking it, slept well after consumption, and perhaps forgot a few elements of the night upon rising the next day.
 Other herbs with compounds that interact with our eCB include kava (Piper methysticum), a wonderful herb for reducing anxiety, Echinacea species that influence our immune function, and turmeric (Curcuma longa), a potent and well-studied anti-inflammatory.

 Other considerations for improving eCB tone include anti-inflammatory omega 3 fatty acids, namely EPA and DHA as they appear to regulate the eCB system, while excessive amounts of pro-inflammatory arachidonic acid may decrease the number of eCB receptors.
 Chronic stress has also been shown to decrease the efficacy and function of the eCB!

 As mentioned, there are over 85 cannabinoids from plants that have been identified to date.
 THC was discovered first and as such has received the bulk of the research.
-CBD was discovered a few years later and is now under investigation as it has the potential to support health with the psychoactive effects of THC that may be undesirable to some people.
+CBD was discovered a few years later and is now under investigation as it has the potential to support health without the psychoactive effects of THC that may be undesirable to some people.